tanjoewel/TMS/README.md

 - Any user can view any task.
 - User can only edit a task if they have permissions based on the app group permissions (which is checked backend)
 - If their permissions are revoked, the page refreshes and becomes read-only

+RBAC middleware

+- The purpose of the middleware is to protect certain routes to ensure that only users with permissions to work on that state can use the APIs pertaining to that state.
+  - So for example, we want to ensure that only the user group defined in "app_permit_todo" can use the APIs that are associated with the "todo" state, namely:
+    1. Work on task
+    1. Add notes
+- One annoying caveat is that the updating plan is not as simple as just updating whenever.
+It should only be updated when it is in the open state and when the task is rejected.
+- Defining it at controller level is always a solution, but is there a more elegant way of doing it?
+- The middleware should require three pieces of information:
+  1. The task ID the route is targeting
+  1. The app acronym
+  1. The user ID of the user trying to use the route
+- The first two are part of the path, so we should be able to get them from `req.params`.
+- The user ID should be set in `req.decoded` by the authenticateToken middleware.
+- Then the middleware's job is to
+  1. Retrieve the state of the task using the taskID
+  1. Retrieve the permissions of the state using the app acronym
+  1. Determine if the user has permissions using the userID.
+- And simply return true or false.
+If it is false, then send 403 to frontend.
+  I think that should work?
+Even for the updating plan?